 Here's what he's most famous for, the full version of Martin Luther King on film delivering his 1963 "I have a dream" speech.

 Here's an interesting historical debate.
-We start with the original interview with Malcolm X attacking Martin Luther King's strategy of non-violent resistance.
+We start with the original interview with Malcolm X attacking Martin Luther King's strategy of non-violent resistance with MLK response.

 From there we go to Martin Luther King in an interview Answering Malcolm X's criticisms.
 In it he makes a distinction between non-resistance and non-violent resistance.
 (The first minute is a strange intro, set to the theme music of "The Fugitive" television show.)